 Parents, in the journey to lay a foundation of faith for your children, nothing is more important than prayer.
 Pray for your children.
 Pray with your children.
 Every day.

-The best part of my day is when my boys lay in bed and ask Tiffani and I to pray for them.
+The best part of my day is when my boys lay in bed and ask Tiffani and me to pray for them.
 I also know a day will probably come when they won’t ask us to pray for them.
 Instead, we will have to fight through the tension and pray for them even though they don’t necessarily want us to.
 But we are committed to praying for them every night.

 I am eternally grateful for my mom.
 She is awesome!
 And I am convinced that my faith is a product of her relentless devotion to prayer.
 I think my mom prayed so much eventually God got tired of hearing her ask for transformation in my life.
 So, after years of hearing thousands of versions of the same prayer, he called me back home.
-And I haven’t looked back sense.
+And I haven’t looked back since.

 Even if your child is a long way from God, He is only one prayer from them.

 Never stop praying for your kids.
 Don’t allow their current circumstances to impact God’s power.
 Even if your child is light years from God, God is only a prayer away from them.
 One prayer can change everything.
+Your child doesn’t need to fall away from God.

 Parents, you are painting a portrait of God for your children.
 What does the picture look like?
+Are your intentions from God?

 It is never too late to start investing in the faith of your children.
 God doesn’t operate like money.
 The outcome of your kids’ faith isn’t necessarily determined by the time you put in.
 God isn’t confined to such things.